laravel/docs/responses.md

 <a name="basic-responses"></a>
 ## Basic Responses

 Of course, all routes and controllers should return some kind of response to be sent back to the user's browser.
-Laravel provdies several different ways to return responses.
+Laravel provides several different ways to return responses.
 The most basic response is simply returning a string from a route or controller:

 	Route::get('/', function () {
 		return 'Hello World';